Send the link below via email or IMCopy

 - A maximum of 30 users can follow your presentation

 - Learn more about this feature in our knowledge base article

 “This is for Aisha, this is for Kashera.
 This is for Khadijah scared to look up in the mirror.

 I see the picture clearer thru the stain on the frame.
 She got a black girl name, she livin black

-New concepts about the formation of racial identities: the social and legal construction of race.
+New concepts about the formation of racial identities: the social

 Tools to help communicate how names are linked to identity, family, place, community, and culture